SgtCoDFish/rutte/README.md

 # rutte

+ARCHIVED: now that the cert-manager website has been migrated, this script has no purpose.
+I'm leaving it for future reference, just-in-case!

 This is a one-off script for migrating the cert-manager website.
 It takes old docs which might need some sections replacing, and iteratively prompts the user for replacements for each section.